eciuperc/Snake/README.md

 - P to pause the game
 - X to quit the game

-The SFML files are not provided with the github.
-However, you can install them and integrate them to your solution.
+The SFML files are not provided with the project.
+However, once you downloaded the project, you can install them and integrate them to your solution.
 If you use Visual Studio, you can simply follow this tutorial: https://www.youtube.com/watch?v=axIgxBQVBg0&list=PL21OsoBLPpMOO6zyVlxZ4S4hwkY_SLRW9&ab_channel=HilzeVonck.

 If you see any bug, please don't hesitate to tell me :)